statamic/docs/content/collections/docs/antlers.md

 ---
 ## Antlers Syntax

-Most of the what Antlers can do is provided through the use of curly brace statements.
+Antlers adds capabilities to basic HTML through the use of expressions inside curly braces.
 Those curly braces – often called double mustaches or squiggly braces – look a whole lot like _antlers_ to us, hence the name.

 ```
-{{ this_is_an_antlers_tag }}
+{{ hello_world }}
 ```

+Before geting into all the things that can go on inside an Antlers expression, lets take a moment to establish some rules for properly formatting one.

-### Formatting Tips
+### Formatting Rules

-Here are a few tips and gotchas to look for.

-- **Variables and Tag names are case sensitive**.
-That means `{{ ninjaturtle }}` and `{{ ninjaTurtle }}` are not interchangeable.
-- **Hyphens and underscores are not interchangeable.** For example, `{{ space_jam }}` and `{{ space-jam }}` might as well be from separate planets.
+1. Each set of curly braces **must** stay together always, like Kenan & Kel or Wayne & Garth.
+2. Expressions are **case sensitive**.
+3. Hyphens and underscores are **not** interchangeable.
-- Spaces between braces and inner text are optional.
+4. Whitespace between curly braces and inner text is **recommended**, but optional.
+5. You **can** break up an expression onto multiple lines.

-We recommend using spaces between braces, lowercase variable names, and underscores as word separators.
-Consistency is key, so whatever your preference, stick to it.
+Consistency is very important.
+We recommend using single spaces between braces, lowercase variable names, and underscores as word separators.
+Picking your style and stick to it.
+Future you will thank you, but don't expect a postcard.

 ```
-// How we do it.
+// This is great!
 {{ perfectenschlag }}

-// Stop it.
+// This is allowed.
+{{squished}}

+// This is fine, especially if you have lots of parameters.
+{{
+  testimonials
+  limit="5"
+  order="username"
+}}

+// This is terrible.
 {{sad-trombone_plays            }}
 ```

 ---